-They produced these seven children -- Sara J. Fuchs, Emaline "Emma" Hoffman, Atillia Elisabeth "Tillia" Gehman, Anna Manah "Annie" Yingling Dougherty, Mariah A. Fuchs and John Fox.
+The couple produced a brood of these seven children -- Sara J. Fuchs, Emaline "Emma" Hoffman, Atillia Elisabeth "Tillia" Gehman, Anna Manah "Annie" Yingling Dougherty, Mariah A. Fuchs and John Fox.

 The federal census enumeration of 1860 shows this family residing on a farm in Hereford Township, Berks County, near Huff's Church.
 That year, 14-year-old Nathan Stauffer lived in the household.

-At some point, before 1880, she was joined in marital union with John Schneck (1845- ? ).
-Evidence suggests that the groom was 14 years younger than the bride.
+During the 1860s, before 1870, Caroline was joined in marital union with her second spouse, John Schneck (1845- ? ).
+The groom was 14 years younger than the bride.

-They are belived to have borne a daughter of their own, Jane Schneck.
+They bore at least one daughter of their own, Jane Schneck.

-In 1900-1910, her home was with her married daughter Attillia Gehman and family in Clayton, in Hereford Township, Berks County, PA.
+In 1900-1910, Caroline made her home with her married daughter and son-in-law, Attillia and Allen Gehman and their family in Clayton, in Hereford Township.

-In May 1910, Carolina was stricken by a cerebral apoplexy and died at the age of 79 on June 22, 1910.
-Burial was in Huff's Union Church Cemetery in Alburtis, with daughter Attillia of Barto serving as informant for the Pennsylvania death certificate.
-Her name as inscribed on the grave marker was "Fox."
-[Find-a-Grave]
+In May 1910, Caroline was stricken by a cerebral apoplexy and suffered for about a month.
+Her health declined rapidly, and she passed into eternity at the age of 79 on June 22, 1910.
+Burial was in Huff's Union Church Cemetery, with daughter Attillia of Barto serving as informant for the Pennsylvania death certificate.

 ~ Daughter Emmalina "Emma" (Fox) Hoffman ~